- Is Ecosia legit or a scam?

-One of the reasons I’m pretty excited for the future of Ecosia is because as of now it’s only a simple search engine and it’s making a pretty decent chunk of profit, imagine if they create an Ecosia browser, display ad network, video platforms, data & cloud services, and everything else Google does.
-Ecosia could literally single handedly plant all the trees that the earth needs, and maybe even move on to support other good causes as well.
+One of the reasons I’m pretty excited for the future of Ecosia is because as of now it’s only a simple search engine and it’s making a pretty decent chunk of profit, imagine if they create a display ad network, video platform (like YouTube), data & cloud services, and everything else Google does.
+Ecosia could single handedly plant all the trees that the earth needs, and maybe even move on to support other good causes as well.

 Ecosia vs Google